Diagnosis and Treatment

 Schizophrenia is a serious illness that can sometimes make it very hard for people to tell what is real from what is not.
 At the moment there is no cure.
-But schizophrenia is a treatable disease.
-Schizophrenia treatments allow many people with schizophrenia to manage their disease.
+But schizophrenia is treatable.
+Schizophrenia treatments allow many people with schizophrenia to manage their disorder.

 No one is to blame.
-Schizophrenia is a disease.
+Schizophrenia is a disorder.

 Elderly patients with dementia-related psychosis (having lost touch with reality due to confusion and memory loss) treated with this type of medicine are at an increased risk of death, compared to placebo (sugar pill).
 SEROQUEL XR is not approved for treating these patients.